jaamaalxyz/100-days-of-code/log.md

 ### R1D22, 23, 24, 25, 26 - May (08,09, 10, 11, 12), 2018

 Last 5 days in a row I try to redesign and developed my [portfolio website](https://jamal-pb95.github.io/). this time I was build whole codebase at least three times for my own satisfication. because when I was finalize. then think again maybe it's not ok.
 I can make it better than it. finally my [portfolio looks like this type](https://jamal-pb95.github.io/).
 I know so many ways have to improve now and then. after all this the version 2.0.
 I will update time to time with update technologies.

+### R1D30 - May 16, 2018

+Today I have completed 1 month of coding. its going very fast and I learned so many topics and used HTML5, CSS3, JavaScript, jQuery and Bootstrap to build some good stuff.
+I also used git, github, sublimeText, VSCode and Codepen. lots of stuff have to learn and I will be complete my journey in time.
+Insallah.